lemon4ex/ipc/README.md

 ## Features
 1. Re-engraving the XPC interface makes it easy for developers to get started.
-2. Support cross-device multi-threaded communication, XPC only supports native inter-process communication.
+2. Support cross-device multi-process communication, XPC only supports native inter-process communication.

 ## Usage scenario
 1. I don't want to use XPC communication.